Incorporated Societies

 What does re-registration involve?

 To re-register under the new Act, incorporated societies must review their existing governing document (usually called the society’s “Rules” or “Constitution”) and make sure that it complies with the requirements of the new Act.
+Most societies will need to make some changes to their governing documents to meet the new requirements.
+The changes must be approved by members at a general meeting and then an application for re-registration made to the Registrar of Incorporated Societies.

 How can we help your incorporated society?

-• Review and provide feedback on a draft Constitution you have prepared for your society.
+• Review and provide feedback on a draft constitution you have prepared for your society;

 Let’s work together